Timothy-Flavin/Gummy/README.md

 on Gummy will slow during the school year as it is not priority.

 # Intended additions:
-Recurrent networks with user set structure in recurrent and feed forward depth with a generalized truncated backpropegation through time algorithm in order to allow for expirimentation with different recurrent structures.
-Eventually a genetic algorithm for this expirimentation is the goal to compete with the NEAT algorithms currently used.
+Recurrent networks with a user set structure in recurrent and feed forward depth.
+A generalized truncated backpropegation through time algorithm in order to allow for expirimentation with different recurrent structures.
+Eventually a genetic algorithm for this expirimentation is the goal to compete with the NEAT and LSTM algorithms currently used.

 ### Deep Q learning
 ### NEAT algoritm